4.3.1 Engineer Degree: Policy

 The Application for Candidacy for Degree of Engineer is an agreement between the student and the department on a specific program of study to fulfill degree requirements.
 Students must apply for candidacy by the end of the second quarter in the Engineer program by filing the Application for Candidacy.
 Honors Cooperative students must apply by the end of the fourth quarter of the program.
 Candidacy is valid for five calendar years.

 The thesis for the Engineer degree is expected to be an original contribution to scholarship or scientific knowledge, to exemplify the highest standards of the discipline, and to be of lasting value to the intellectual community.
 The guidelines have been established to fulfill this commitment and represent the minimum standards for professional presentation of the work.
 A thesis that does not conform to the minimum University standards may have to be redesigned and resubmitted, with the possibility of delay in conferral of the degree.
 The Office of the Registrar publishes the directions and is responsible for review of theses for the Engineer Degree.
+Students should follow the directions outlined on the Checklist: Submitting My Dissertation or Thesis webpage for thesis submission.

 The student must be enrolled in the term in which the thesis is submitted.
 The period between the last day of final exams of one term and the first day of the subsequent term is considered an extension of the earlier term.
 Students submitting a thesis during this period would meet the registration requirement but would be eligible for degree conferral only in the subsequent term.